coolmarkd/audiogram/SPEAKER-RECOGNITION-GUIDE.md

 Click "Generate" to create your video with:
 - Timed captions
-- Speaker names in colors
+- Speaker names in colors (if speaker recognition enabled)
 - Professional subtitle styling

 ## 🎨 Speaker Colors